 Step 8 – Photoshop Retouch lips

 For the lips I just used a Hue/Saturation layer filling the layer mask with black after making changes in the tone.
 If you fill the layer with black the effect will be hidden.
 We then paint with white over white lips to reveal the effect.
 Then go back to edit the settings and change the color of the lips with the Hue, Saturation and Luminosity sliders.

-If you want to recover some of the original appearance, put a copy of the photo you get after you do the the separation of frequencies, above all layers and change the blending mode to Soft Light or Leave it to Normal and reduce the Opacity to 50%.
+If you want to recover part of the original appearance, put a copy of the photo you get after you do the separation of frequencies, above all layers and change the blending mode to Soft Light or Leave it to Normal and reduce the Opacity to 50%.
 So I hope you liked my easy fashion Photoshop retouching tutorial.